Dr. Taira Fischer, OTD, OTR/L,

 What my sessions are NOT: they are not drilling a child and demanding a response, they are not practicing the same activity over and over, they are not following a strict schedule, they are not completing a set number of activities.

-Vision Statement: Our vision is to empower parents to feel competent in the sensory health of their children by developing a secure, positive parent-child relationship that will enable children to feel safe in order to learn about the world around them.
+Vision Statement: Sensory Savvy Kids' vision is to empower parents to feel competent in the sensory health of their children by developing a secure, positive parent-child relationship that will enable children to feel safe in order to learn about the world around them.